airframesio/data/README.md

 # Non-Commercial License

 Use of the data here for your **non-commercial** projects is **allowed & encouraged**.
 There is no cost to you.
-We only require that a small attribution is made to help reinforce awareness of our efforts and to encourage others to submit improvements (which in turn benefits you).
+We only ask for a small attribution is made to help reinforce awareness of our efforts and to encourage others to submit improvements (which in turn benefits you).
+This is optional!
 Republishing the data and representing it as your own is prohibited, as it undercuts the significant amount of effort we continue to put into this.

 Shoot us a note to let us know that you're using it at [licensing@airframes.io](mailto:licensing@airframes.io) so that we can tell others about your cool project, or update you if there are going to be significant changes to the structure of data.